Ivanhoe, New South Wales: Ivanhoe Health Service

 Ivanhoe Health Service caters to the general Ivanhoe population, as well as to outlying sheep and cattle stations.

 The health service is part of the New South Wales Far West Local Health District, and its staff consist of full-time registered nurses, Aboriginal health workers and support staff.

-The health service provides a 24-hour accident and emergency service, and features a state-of-the-art 4x4 ambulance.
+The health service provides a 24-hour accident and emergency service, and features a 4x4 ambulance.
 Patients requiring further treatment are evacuated to Broken Hill Health Service or other specialist healthcare providers throughout New South Wales, Victoria and South Australia, by a variety of healthcare services including the Royal Flying Doctor Service.

 Medical services are provided twice a week by the Royal Flying Doctor Service with specialisations including ophthalmology, dental, child health, endocrinology, dermatology, and physiotherapy.
 Maari Ma Health Aboriginal Corporation also provides a chronic disease GP who visits the clinic every 6 weeks.

-The staff rosters are all day shifts from Monday to Friday, 8.30am – 5.00pm, with RNs rostered on call.

 In 2012 the hospital was upgraded with a new emergency department which was built onto the existing structure.
 The total cost of the upgrade totalled $590,000.
 The upgrade included a two-bay treatment and resuscitation area and a new ambulance bay which connected to the hospital.